iterative/dvc.org/static/docs/commands-reference/status.md

                             repository for all branches.
       -T, --all-tags        Show status of a local cache compared to a remote repository for all tags.
-      -d, --with-deps       Show status of a local cache compared to a remote repository for all dependencies of the specified target.
+      -d, --with-deps       Show status for all dependencies of the specified target.
 ```